Saturday January 11, 2020 | 7:30PM

-Please note, there will be no pre-concert talk for this performance.
+Please note, there will be a post-performance talk with Benjamin Bagby.

 “Mr. Bagby comes as close to holding hundreds of people in a spell as ever a man has… That is much too rare an experience in theater.” – The New York Times

 This concert is generously supported by Elaine Adair

 I was first transfixed by Beowulf in a suburb of Chicago in the early 1960’s, when my English teacher, Mrs. Bennett, handed me Burton Raffel’s translation of the poem and laconically said ‘you need to read this’ (she later handed me yet another bombshell: Dante’s Inferno).
 Perhaps it’s not a coincidence that a few years later, in high school, I was utterly swept away by the sound of medieval music and started my first ensemble.
 The Anglo-Saxons would say that this was simply my wyrd (personal destiny).